 The size of the click areas for lines and x's will be the same for Large and Max sizes.

 Whenever the board is changed by a mouse click or drag, and no position is locked, and the solution is unknown, the solver will attempt to solve the puzzle in the background.
 If successful, the Check button will flash green, and its icon will be replaced with the full size checkmark, indicating that the solution is known and more advanced error checking is available.
-That the solver could solve the puzzle also means that 1) no mistake has been made up to that point, and 2) it will always be possible to get a move by right-clicking the Solve button, or pressing Ctrl-V, unless a subsequent mistake is made.
-If one or more positions are locked, the solver will try to solve the puzzle when the positions are unlocked.
+That the solver could solve the puzzle also means that 1) no mistake has been made up to that point, and 2) it will always be possible to get a move by (shift-)right-clicking the Solve button unless a subsequent mistake is made.
+If one or more positions are locked, the solver will try to solve the puzzle when all positions are unlocked.

 If Solved/Unsolved is selected, when a new puzzle is requested, puzzles will be generated - up to the maximum number, and within the maximum time - until one is produced that the solver - operating with current settings or at full strength - can't/can completely solve.
-This setting is ignored for Easy and Normal puzzles unless Solve Loops is disabled because they will always be solved.
+This setting is ignored (no puzzles are skipped) for Easy and Normal puzzles unless Solve Loops is disabled because they will always be solved.
+If 'Settings' is set to 'Full Strength', solver settings with a value of 'Never' will be considered off; if set to 'Full Strength Absolute', all relevant solver settings will be considered on.
 The average wait time for a puzzle increases with the size of the puzzle, mostly due to the increased time spent generating the puzzles.
 This feature is about as slow as expected in IE11 & IE10, but it's (currently) extremely slow in MS Edge.
 To see activity, open the Developers Console (F12) before clicking the 'New' button (or before loading the page).

 How To Play